When penalties are charged for late or incorrect Stamp Duty Reserve Tax (SDRT) notices, and how these penalties are worked out.

 - the reasons for the delay or error

-- how well you co-operated with HMRC to put things right
+- how well you co-operated with us to put things right

 - the seriousness of the issue

-You’ll have the chance to give the reasons why you think the penalty should be reduced and to negotiate an agreement with HMRC on how much the penalty should be.
+You’ll have the chance to give the reasons why you think the penalty should be reduced and to negotiate an agreement with us on how much of the penalty should be paid.

-So the penalty for notifying and paying HMRC for a transaction more than 12 months after the deadline would be the total of the following:
+The penalty for notifying and paying us for a transaction more than 12 months after the deadline would be the total of the following:

 - another amount that could be as much as the tax that’s due